ajakaja/ajakaja.github.io/about.md

 title: about
 ---

-### about me:
+### about this:

 Hi, I'm Alex.
-I live in North Carolina at the moment, and like to write articles about math and physics and sometimes programming.
-I started doing this because everything seems too confusing and opaque and none of the technical arguments stick in my mind, but clean intuition does.
-So I learn things and then try to write them out as pure intuition with no proofs and then I can hold onto it.
+I like to write articles about math and physics and sometimes programming.
+I started doing this because it's the only way I can remember anything: I need to convert things into a form I find intuitive to understand it, and I need to write the intuitions down to remember them later.
+These articles are mostly things I wish I had come across myself so that I would not have had to study them for so long, so I've put them online in case anyone else is looking for the same thing.

+I am not a mathematician or physicist and am definitely not credible at all, please don't look at me like that.
+I know it's kind of silly.
+I'm kind of embarrassed about it.
+But I figure, there's nothing wrong with trying to find better explanations for things, and if it all seems dangerously unrigorous or confused or just wrong, sorry.
+But do let me know, so I can fix it up.

+### About me:

+I live in Durham, North Carolina.
 I used to live in Seattle, where I worked as a software engineer at Amazon and Dropbox.
 I wasn't especially happy at either but there were good parts too.
-Instead of saving up for a million dollar Seattle house like you're supposed to, I quit and went on a lot of road trips instead.
-Seattle got too depressing during Covid so I left and moved back near home.
+But during Covid Seattle got too depressing so I left and moved back near home.
 For the time being I guess my hobby is writing essays about math.

-I am not a mathematician or physicist and am definitely not credible at all, please don't look at me like that.
-I know it's kind of silly.
-I figure, there's a place in the world for people trying to find better explanations for things, and if it all seems dangerously unrigorous or confused or just wrong, sorry.
-Do let me know though so I can fix it up.

-If for some reason you want to contact me, please do, I'd appreicate it.
+If for some reason you want to contact me, please do, I'd appreciate it.
 I'm at <alex.kritchevsky@gmail.com>.
 I also have a Twitter account that I don't really use but feel free to message me there also: [@ajkish](https://twitter.com/ajkish).